dennis-tra/image-stego/README.md

 # image-stego

-Steganography-based image integrity - embed Merkle tree nodes into chunks of an image so that each chunk's integrity can be verified on its own.
+Steganography-based image integrity - Merkle tree nodes embedded into image chunks so that each chunk's integrity can be verified on its own.
+[Bring me to the results](#the-results)

 ![Verified image with marked manipulated parts](docs/porsche.overlay.png)